§ 5914 Rules; hearing; adoption.

 (2) Where such decision finds that an individual engaged in conduct prohibited by this subsection, the appointing authority shall initiate appropriate disciplinary action consistent with that decision.

-(3) If the complainant employee is not satisfied with the Director or designee's decision, the employee may submit a written appeal to the Merit Employee Relations Board (MERB) within 20 calendar days of receipt of that decision.
+(3) If the complainant employee is not satisfied with the Secretary or designee’s decision, the employee may submit a written appeal to the Merit Employee Relations Board (MERB) within 20 calendar days of receipt of that decision.
 Such appeal shall be handled and processed in the same manner as other appeals heard by the MERB.

 § 5932 Work schedules.